adelashraf/MARC21/README.md

 # MARC21
 Create automatic MARC 21 record for files
-the only supported language is english and all language for metadata only .
+the full retrieve data is supported to english language and all languages retrieved metadata only .
 # How to Use it :
 ~$ python libBot.py 'file.pdf'
 # Execution